DAVID J. WILLIS ATTORNEY

 A County-by-County Process

 Equity stripping can be a useful asset protection technique if a one has a substantial investment in a single property and legal action involving that property is a possibility.
 It is paradoxical that it may be in your best interest to appear less wealthy than you are, but it is nonetheless true in the world of asset protection.
 By reducing the apparent worth of a company in the public records, a lawsuit may be deterred.
 Procedural note: equity stripping occurs county-by-county and Texas has 254 counties, so an equity stripping deed of trust and security agreement is usually filed only in the county or counties where the property is located.
+The usual procedure is to strip the equity of each individual property separately.
+However, when there are a large number of properties, an alternative approach is to group the properties by county and file a blanket deed of trust against all in-county properties at once, avoiding the need for excessive documentation.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes and statutes or cases referred to should be checked for updates.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.